baseprime/rest-resource/README.md

 # REST Resource
 ### Simplified Interface for consuming REST APIs
-REST Resource is a library to make your life simpler when working with REST API Endpoints.
-It takes RESTful Resource/Service URIs and simplifies them into a Class that can be called with simple methods. **[Think of it like a Model for REST API Endpoints.](#acts-like-a-model)**
+REST Resource is a library that makes your life simpler when working with REST API endpoints.
+It takes RESTful Resource/Service URIs and simplifies them into a Class that can be called with various built-in methods. **[Think of it like a Model for REST API Endpoints.](#acts-like-a-model)**

 ### Features:
 - **[Cached Resource Resolution](#cached-resource-resolution)**
   - Call to your resources as if they're already loaded, REST Resource sorts out which ones to GET
 - **[Related Resources](#related-resources)**
-  - Quickly wire up your Resources and which ones they're related to, REST Resource takes care of the rest
+  - Quickly wire up your Resources and which ones they're related to
 - **[Attribute resolution on Related Resources](#related-attribute-lookups-with-getasync)**
   - Get attributes on related resources as easily as:
     ```javascript